m2dsupsdlclass/project-surfrider/README.md

    - From Object detection to Segmentation (will probably require additional labels: masks, which are found in TACO for instance).
  - **Your own idea**!

 Feel free to use the software stack of your choice (Tensorflow/Keras, Pytorch....).
+Be careful, most of the open source detection models in tensorflow are in Tensorflow < 2.0.

 ### Advanced possibilities